Pedro Porter Casanate: Explorations

 Considered as an expert in naval matters, his treatises were appreciated at the time.
 Among them were: Diccionario náutico, Hidrografía general, Arte de navegar.

 Governor of Chile

-In 1656 he was designated as governor of the Captaincy General of Chile, in whose functions he took part in the Arauco War against the Mapuche.
+In 1656 he was designated as governor of the Captaincy General of Chile, in whose functions he took part in the Arauco War against the Mapuche rebels.
 During his government he founded the fortress of San Miguel Arcángel de Colcura, built southeast of the modern city of Lota on the site of the old Fort Colcura in the valley of Colcura.
 He would remain in this position until his death in 1662 in Concepción due to edema.